Monthly Meeting and Steak Dinner.

 Skeet Shooting Program

 The winter league is over and the summer fun begins.
 Shooting is allowed from 8am to 10pm.
-The skeet field is open Thursday nights from 6:00pm until 10:00pm when members socialize and have a good time shooting under the lights.
+The skeet field is open Thursday evenings from 6:00pm until 10:00pm when members socialize and have a good time shooting under the lights.
 Skeet and Trap tickets have increased to $2.50 a round or $25 for a ticket of 11 rounds.
-For skeet questions email Vinny Sauer at 401-419-5049.
+For skeet information or questions email Vinny Sauer at 401-419-5049.
 Please make sure there are plenty of targets in the houses when finished shooting.
 If you don't have access please call Vinny and let him know.

 Anglers are reminded to sign in the log located in the clubhouse.
 We are collecting harvesting and catch data, in order to evaluate the summer holdover rates.
 This data will be used to plan for future stocking requirements.
 Your accuracy in log keeping is greatly appreciated.
-Pete Dyer is our fishing Chairman, so if you have any questions or suggestions contact Pete.
-If you use a boat CT state law requires you have a personal flotation device for everyone on the boat.
+If you have any questions or suggestions contact Pete Dyer.
+If you use a boat you are required to have a personal flotation device for everyone on the boat.
 When finished using the boats, please turn them upside down (keeps water out) and store them next to the trees to keep parking spots free.

 Edward S. Comrie Jr. Scholarship

-Two $500.00 scholarships were awarded this year.
+Two $500.00 scholarships were awarded last year.
 Helene Donahue of Stonington High School and Joseph Allyn of Fitch High School.
-Congratulations to our winners.
+Congratulations to the winners.
 We wish them success in their educational pursuits.
 Special thanks to Chris Zauner and the scholarship committee.
 For information on the Edward S. Comrie Jr. scholarship please contact Chris Zauner at 860-961-5530 or email@example.com.
 The application form can be found here ( Edward S. Comrie Scholarship Application ).